mahaloz/mahaloz.re/_posts/2024-01-10-dec-history-pt2.md

 2. CFGED is a new algorithm to fairly measure your distance from source.
 3. Not all gotos are evil.

-For more information on CFGED works, how you might revert optimizations, or how we discovered which optimizations cause gotos, read our paper.
+For more information on how CFGED works, how you might revert optimizations, or how we discovered which optimizations cause gotos, read our paper.
-The appendix also has a nifty step-by-step of the CFGED algorithm.
+The appendix also has a nifty step-by-step of the CFGED algorithm in practice.
-Additionally, if you want to try out any of these previous works in the real world, check out our [sailr-eval](https://github.com/mahaloz/sailr-eval#using-sailr-on-angr-decompiler) repo for how to use angr.
+Additionally, if you want to try out any of these previous works in the real world, check out our [sailr-eval](https://github.com/mahaloz/sailr-eval#using-sailr-on-angr-decompiler) repo for how to use angr with previous structuring algorithms.

 ## Wrap Up